Baby Bottle Sterilizer: 4 Types for Your Little One

 • Capacity and Size: Consider how many bottles and accessories you sterilize daily.
 High-capacity models save time, but ensure you have adequate counter space.
 Compact models are great for small kitchens or travel.

-• Drying Function: A built-in drying function is a game-changer.
+• Drying Function: A built-in drying function is a major upgrade.
 It prevents water spots, eliminates the need for towel drying (which can reintroduce germs), and reduces the risk of mold and mildew.

 • Ease of Use and Maintenance: Look for intuitive controls, easy assembly and disassembly for cleaning.
 For steam sterilizers, consider how simple descaling is (e.g., using a vinegar solution).
 UV sterilizers typically require less maintenance.